markmead/link-tracking-fix/README.md

 # Link Tracking Fix 🔗

-This fixes the issue (original found in Google Analytics) of link tags not being tracked correctly when they have child elements.
+Fixes the issue (original found in Google Analytics) of link tags not being tracked correctly when they have child elements.

 ## Install